-The subject addressed in this article is discussed at greater length in this work.
+The subject addressed in this article is discussed at greater length in When Congress Asked America to Fast, Pray, and Give Thanks to God.
 Christian Heritage Fellowship would be honored to work with individuals, businesses, churches, institutions, or organizations to help communicate the truth concerning the positive influence of the Christian faith by providing bulk pricing: Please contact us here...
 To purchase a limited quantity of this publication, please click: Purchase here...

-SATURDAY, MARCH 7, 1778
+SATURDAY, MARCH 16, 1776

 America deserves to know its true heritage.

 Please contribute today!

 Samuel Adams (September 27 1722 – October 2, 1803), signer of the Declaration of Independence, was an American statesman, political philosopher, and one of the Founding Fathers of the United States.
 Read more...